aleqske/aleqske/README.md

 <br>
 <p>

 My name is **ALEX KIMEU** .
-I’m a Software Engineer with over 5 years of experience in software engineering.
-I specialize in designing and delivering backend systems and integrations that are resilient, scalable, and production-ready.
+I’m a Seasoned Software Engineer with 5+ years of progressive experience architecting high-impact, scalable systems across the full development life-cycle.

-I’ve worked across fintech and data-driven systems, handling everything from complex API integrations (REST, SOAP, third-party services) to high-throughput backend services and dashboards that translate raw data into actionable insights.
-I’m particularly strong in environments where reliability, performance, and clarity are non-negotiable.
+Over the course of the last few years, I’ve worked across Fintech and data-driven systems, handling everything from complex API integrations (REST, SOAP, third-party services) to high-throughput back-end services and dashboards that translate raw data into actionable insights.

 ### What I bring